 Do you have enough liability protection?

 As a physician, you may require more protection if you have considerable assets now or in the future.
 For instance, if you’re in an auto accident or someone slips and falls in your home, you may be sued for more than the amount covered by your auto or homeowners liability clause.
 A $100,000 lawsuit could easily become $1,000,000.
 An umbrella liability policy is designed to provide another layer of protection, over and above your auto and homeowner policies, to safeguard your family’s finances and possibly your practice from the risk of excessive lawsuits.

 A Quick Quote can get you started saving right now.

 Change is good; especially when you’re taking advantage of industry discounts and bundling opportunities you're entitled to.
 Take a few moments to compare the quality plans sponsored by your Association, including Progressive, Travelers, MetLife and Safeco.
 It's easy to get a quote.

-For over 60 years, TMA Insurance Trust advisors have been serving Texas physicians and their families.
+For over 60 years, TMA Insurance Trust advisors have been serving Texas physicians, their families and staff.
 TMA Insurance Trust prides itself on offering unbiased information and strategies to members, along with exclusive group rates on a range of the highest-rated plans in the industry.